 To get to Bude by car via the scenic route, also know as the the ‘Atlantic Highway’.
 Leave the M5 at Junction 27, and follow the A39 going past Barnstaple & Bideford and then into Bude.
 For those in a hurry, which is definitely not the Cornish way!
 Drive South West down the A30 to the Okehampton turn off, then follow the signposts for Bude heading West.

-Port Quin is an almost deserted cove/inlet on the North coast of Cornwall not far from the popular fishing port of Port Issac.
+Port Quin is an almost deserted cove/inlet on the North coast of Cornwall.
+Not far from the popular fishing port of Port Issac.
 It is one of Cornwall’s hidden gems and is a great place to swim in the summer time away from the busy holiday resorts.
-The lush green steep hills on each side combined with the turquoise blue water look simply spectacular.
+The lush green steep hills on each side combined with the turquoise blue water look spectacular.
 The small beach also reveals numerous rock pools at low tide which is great for families to explore.

 To get to Port Quin by car.
 Leave A30 at Bodmin and join A389 to Wadebridge.
 At Wadebridge take B3314 signed Polzeath, then follow the local signage to your destination.

-If you are looking to stay in Cornwall within touching distance of Port Quin there is a huge selection of holidays cottages in Cornwall to choose from.
+If you are looking to stay in Cornwall.
+Within touching distance of Port Quin there is a huge selection of holidays cottages in Cornwall to choose from.

-‘Rock pools are God’s looking glass, a chance for people to see a microcosm of the some of creatures that live in our vast oceans’.
+‘Rock pools are God’s looking glass.
+A chance for people to see a microcosm of the some of creatures that live in our vast oceans’.